 - Transfer fried Jilapies immediately to the Sugar syrup and keep them soaked in Sugar syrup for around 2 hours.

 - Chanar Jilapies can be served after two hours of soaking in sugar syrup.
-I personally prefer to serve Hot Jilapies instead of refrigerated one.
+I personally prefer to serve Hot Jilapies instead of refrigerated ones.

-Adding Semolina is must for making soft Chanar Jilapi.
+- Adding Semolina is a must for making soft Chanar Jilapi.

 - Category: Sweet

 - Calories: 273

 - Sodium: 110mg

 - Saturated Fat: 1.8g

 Keywords: chanar jilipi recipe, chanar jilapi recipe, chenna jalebi recipe, paneer jilapi recipe, paneer jalebi recipe, debjanir rannaghar

 Bengali Sweet Recipes